 Landon Hancock teaches courses for both the School of Peace and Conflict Studies and the Department of Political Science.
-For academic year 2018-19, he is a Senior Fulbright Fellow at the Graduate Institute of Peace Studies, Kyung Hee University, Republic of Korea.
+For academic year 2018-19, he was a Senior Fulbright Fellow at the Graduate Institute of Peace Studies, Kyung Hee University, Republic of Korea and is a faculty affiliate of the Program for the Prevention of Mass Violence at the School of Conflict Analysis & Resolution at George Mason University.
 His main area of focus is the role of ethnicity and identity in conflict generation, dynamics and resolution.
 This is coupled with an interest in grassroots peacebuilding, zones of peace and the role of agency in the success or failure of peacebuilding efforts.

 Recent publications include articles in Peacebuilding, National Identities,Ethnopolitics, Peace & Change, Irish Political Studies, Peace and Conflict Studies, Conflict Resolution Quarterly, and Journal of Peace Education.
 He is editor of Narratives of Identity in Social Movements, Conflicts and Change (2016) and co-editor (with Christopher Mitchell) of two volumes, Zones of Peace (2007), Local Peacebuilding and National Peace (2012) and Local Peacebuilding and Legitimacy (2018).
 His research is focused on identity-driven conflict, from the reasons for its inception and outbreak to its resolution and to periods of post-conflict peacebuilding and transitional justice.
 From 2012 to 2016 he served as Chair of ISA’s Peace Studies Section, where he facilitated its growth from the organization’s 5th to 3rd largest section.